 Superannuation can be split either by:

-- an order of the Federal Circuit and Family Court of Australia (or Family Court of Western Australia for married couples in Western Australia)
+- an order of the Federal Circuit and Family Court of Australia or Family Court of Western Australia or

 - a superannuation agreement (a financial agreement that deals with a superannuation interest).

-Part VIIIB of the Family Law Act 1975 gives a court the power to deal with superannuation interests of spouses (including de facto spouses).
+Part VIIIB and Part VIIIC of the Family Law Act 1975 give family law courts the power to deal with superannuation interests of spouses (including de facto spouses).

-- provides the framework for a court to make orders to distribute superannuation interests of the parties
+- provide the framework for a court to make orders to distribute superannuation interests of the parties